-High literacy investors have the same financial wealth of low literacy ones, but higher probability of having risky assets of any type.
-During the period January 2007-October 2009 the monthly total return on financial wealth was equal on average to -0.32 percent (-0.35 for the low literacy, -0.31 for high literacy).
-For comparison the table also reports the average total returns of some market indices: Morgan Stanley Index for the European stock market (in euro, MSCI Europe7); the Merrill Lynch Emu corporate bond index and the Citigroup government bond index 7-10 years.
-In some of the empirical exercises presented in Section 4 we use these indices as benchmarks for the corresponding asset classes and we denote them as B_a , B_c and B_g respectively.
+January 2007-October 2009, the monthly total return on risky assets was equal on average to -0.32% (-0.35 for the low literacy investors, -0.31 for high literacy investors).
+For comparison, the table also reports the average total returns of some market indices: the Morgan Stanley Index for the European stock market (in euro, MSCI Europe); the Merrill Lynch Emu corporate bond index and the Citigroup government bond index 7-10 years.
+In some of the empirical exercises presented in Section 4, we use these indices as benchmarks for the corresponding asset classes and we denote them as $B_s$ , $B_c$ and $B_g$ , respectively.

-3. Testable implications
+3. Testable Implications

-We test the role of financial literacy along three different dimensions where financial sophistication may help individual investors in their day-by-day financial decision making.
-The three settings have all the property that what constitutes "better" behavior is well defined.
+We test the role of financial literacy along three different dimensions where financial sophistication may help individual investors in their day-by-day financial decision-making.
+Each one of the three tests allows us to clearly define what constitutes the dominating and the dominated alternatives.

-3.1.
-Market timing
+3.1 MARKET TIMING

 The first test is aimed at evaluating whether financial literacy helps individuals to timely react to financial market fluctuations.
-We look at the sub-period going from the Spring of 2007 - universally viewed as the beginning of the US subprime crisis (see Appendix B) - to February 2009 when the stock market index hits its bottom and the volatility index (VIX) starts to revert back towards the pre-Lehman Brothers default values (Fig. 1).
+We look at the subperiod going from the Spring of 2007-universally viewed as the beginning of the US subprime crisis (see Appendix B)-to February 2009 when the stock market index hits its bottom and the volatility index Euro Stoxx 50 Volatility (Vstoxx) starts to revert back towards the pre-Lehman Brothers default values (Figure 2).

 Our test is based on the idea that literacy may help time the market better.
-Given the pattern of the market, if literacy helps, one should find that, conditional on exiting the market, high financial literacy investors should be more likely than low literacy ones to exit it either when the index is at the peak or at the very early stage of its decline, rather than when it reaches its lows.
+Given the pattern of the market, if literacy helps, one should find that, conditional on exiting the market, high financial literacy investors should be more likely than low literacy ones to exit it either when the stock market index is at the peak-or at the very early stage of its decline-rather than when it reaches its lows.